 In the late 1980s Dr. Holmes Morton, a Harvard trained pediatrician, was pursuing a biochemical fellowship at the Children’s Hospital of Philadelphia.
 During the fellowship, he diagnosed an Amish child with Glutaric Acidemia type-1 (GA-1).
 He would then go on to diagnose another 16 patients from the Amish community with GA-1 as well as individuals with another rare disorder called Maple Syrup Urine Disease (MSUD) in Lancaster’s Old Order Mennonite population.
 These disorders were neurologically devastating and many children suffered greatly from these diseases.

-Now two and a half decades later, the Clinic is still thriving on the cutting edge of genomic research.
+Now three decades later, the Clinic is still thriving on the cutting edge of genomic research.

 In order to provide local, affordable services Dr. Morton and his wife Caroline partnered with the local Amish and Mennonite populations to found the non-profit Clinic for Special Children in 1989.
 In 1990, the original post-and-beam style building was raised largely by volunteers from the Plain communities.
 In 2000, an expansion was added to the original building, adding more office and exam room space.